viktormail-ha/Lilygo-T5-4.7-WeatherStation/README.md

 ## Quick Flash Instructions

+1. Edit user_settings.h and enter OWM API key as well as the location for which you want to display the weather data.
-1. Connect the LilyGO T5 4.7" to your PC via USB.
+2. Connect the LilyGO T5 4.7" to your PC via USB.
-2. Open this project in **Visual Studio Code** with the **PlatformIO** extension installed.
+3. Open this project in **Visual Studio Code** with the **PlatformIO** extension installed.
-3. Press **Build** (checkmark icon) to compile the firmware.
+4. Press **Build** (checkmark icon) to compile the firmware.
-4. Press **Upload** (right arrow icon) to flash the device.
+5. Press **Upload** (right arrow icon) to flash the device.
-5. Wait for the upload to finish and the device will start automatically.
+6. Wait for the upload to finish and the device will start automatically.

 # License